 Great News!
 HoneyLee's Girl was named a runner-up, fiction, for a Maxy Award.
 Wonderful national recognition!
 Here's what one of the judges had to say: "Rich characters revolving around murder, and a web well spun by strong writing."

-Don't forget to check Cold Iron 264, too: Punch, Kick, Repeat
+Don't forget to check Cold Iron 265, too: Future Thinking

 Here's an excerpt from a review of Now That I'm Ready To Tell You Everything: